FSDA-DG: Improving Cross-Domain Generalizability of Medical Image Segmentation with Few Source Domain Annotations: Experiment and Results

-To access the efficacy of the proposed consistency loss and deep mutual learning strategy, we benchmarked it against various alternative configurations.
-As shown in Tab. \ref{Tab4}, compared with Baseline, the integration of $L_{une}$ yields a notable enhancement in the Dice score: an increment of 3.07\% on the target domain CT and 4.12\% on bSSFP.
-Solely incorporating the $F_{sharp}$ or $L_{wsm}$ offers marginal advancement in performance.
-The results underscore the pivotal role of uncertainty evaluation in bolstering SSL capabilities.
-SSL-DG, which synergistically leverages all three modules, outperforms its counterparts.
+To evaluate the effectiveness of the proposed consistency loss and deep mutual learning strategy, we compare it against several alternative configurations.
+As shown in Tables~\ref{Tab7} and \ref{Tab8}, the integration of $L_{une}$ yields a notable improvement in Dice scores, with increases of 3.07\% on the CT target domain and 4.12\% on the bSSFP target domain compared to the baseline.
+Incorporating $F_{sharp}$ or $L_{wsm}$ individually provides limited improvements.
+The full FSDA-DG model, which synergistically integrates all components, consistently outperformed all other configurations.
+These results underscore the pivotal role of uncertainty evaluation in enhancing semi-supervised learning by enabling the model to focus on more reliable predictions during training.